Prunus emarginata: Similar species

 Prunus pensylvanica, the pin cherry, is closely related.

+Distribution and habitat

+It is native to western North America from British Columbia south to Baja California, and east as far as western Wyoming and New Mexico.
+It is often found in recently disturbed areas or open woods on nutrient-rich soil.

 Ecology

 Mammals, deer and livestock forage on the leaves.
 The cherries are eaten by some birds (especially cedar waxwing), who in turn distribute the seeds.
 The seeds have hard shells which can preserve them for decades before being released by fire.

 The tree is a larval host to the blinded sphinx, elegant sphinx, Lorquin's admiral, pale tiger swallowtail, small-eyed sphinx, spring azure, twin-spotted sphinx, and western tiger swallowtail.

 Cultivation

 It has hybridized with the introduced European Prunus avium in the Puget Sound area; the hybrid has been named Prunus × pugetensis.
 It is intermediate between the parent species, but is nearly sterile, producing almost no cherries.

 Uses

 The extremely bitter cherries are inedible to humans.
 Native Americans used the bark in basket making.

 Medicinal

 Native tribes, most notably Kwakwaka'wakw, used parts of the plant for medicinal purposes, such as poultices and bark infusions.
 The isoflavone prunetin was isolated for the first time by Finnemore in 1910 from the bark of P. emarginata.